mn416/array-analysis-examples/README.md

 Note that loop `y` can actually conflict in practice, if integer overflow leads to wrap-around.
-However, integer overflow is undefined behaviour in Fortran, so the analysis ignore its.
+However, integer overflow is undefined behaviour in Fortran, so the analysis ignores it.

-## Example 5: Gauss/Jordan Method
+## Example 6: Gauss/Jordan Method

 The routine in [gauss_jordan.f90](examples/gauss_jordan.f90) is taken from a [tutorial on numerical